 - Applications are screened for completeness.

-- For the duration of the award period, you must continue to be actively engaged with your research project and faculty mentor.
+- For the duration of the award period, you must be actively engaged with your research project and faculty mentor.

-- You are required to present your work at the Undergraduate Research Program’s annual Summer STEM Research Poster Session in August.
+- You are also required to present your work at the Undergraduate Research Program’s annual Summer STEM Research Poster Session on August 21, 2019.
 If you are unable to participate in the Poster Session the year you receive the fellowship, you are expected to present at the next scheduled symposium the following year.